Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 If a complaint is confirmed

-If an investigation confirms that workers experienced discriminatory action, OHS can require employers to:
+If an investigation confirms that workers experienced disciplinary action, OHS can require employers to:

 - reinstate workers to their former employment under the same terms and conditions

-- pay the equivalent wages and benefits workers would have earned if the discriminatory action did not happen
+- pay the equivalent wages and benefits workers would have earned if the disciplinary action did not happen

 - remove reprimands or other references to the matter from employment records